squidarth/LSSH/README.md

 * `gen` accepts no arguments, but returns an allocated EVP_PKEY\*, which needs to be freed later using the function EVP_PKEY_free.

 * `derive` is the function that given an EVP_KEY object returns the secret key.
-The trick here is that it takes the EVP_PKEY, along with the public key of the peer, and returns a secret.
+The trick here is that it takes the EVP_PKEY, along with the public key of the peer, and returns a secret. **This allocates memory**, and you should be careful to free it using
+`OPENSSL_FREE`.

 #### Sidenotes